Italy "wise man" caught deriding Berlusconi in radio stunt

-ROME (Reuters) - One of the “wise men” charged with finding a way out of Italy’s political crisis apologized on Thursday after he made offensive remarks about centre-right leader Silvio Berlusconi during a prank phone call organized by a radio show.
+ROME, April 4 (Reuters) - One of the “wise men” charged with finding a way out of Italy’s political crisis apologised on Thursday after he made offensive remarks about centre-right leader Silvio Berlusconi during a prank phone call organised by a radio show.

 Valerio Onida, one of the 10 experts in institutional and economic affairs set up by President Giorgio Napolitano, said Berlusconi was looking for protection from his legal problems and it would be better for Italians if he quit politics.